tom-seddon/b2/doc/wip/configs.md

 (numbered in hex: F to 0).

 Every ROM, OS or sideways, has a `...` button.
 Click on it to bring up a popup menu that'll let you configure its contents.
+Example popups:

 ![ROM popup](./generated/configs.rom_popup.b.host_os.png)
 ![ROM popup](./generated/configs.rom_popup.b.sideways_rom.png)